-Distribution: Occurring chiefly east of the Cascades crest in Washington; widely distributed throughout much of North America.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east across most of North America to the Atlantic Coast.

 Origin: Introduced from Eurasia

 Herbaceous perennial from strong rhizomes, the stems erect to decumbent, 2-5 dm. tall, puberulent to hoary-pubescent.

 Leaves alternate, ovate-oblong to oblong-oblanceolate, denticulate to dentate, 4-10 cm. long, the lower ones petiolate, the upper sessile and sagittate-clasping.